2021 Purdue Boilermakers football team: Coaching changes

 On December 17, 2020, Purdue announced that defensive coordinator Bob Diaco would not return to the coaching staff.
 On January 10, 2021, the school hired Mark Hagen as defensive line coach, replacing Terrance Jamison.
-Hagen had coached at Purdue from 2000−10 and was most recently at Texas.
+Hagen had coached at Purdue from 2000 to 2010 and was most recently at Texas.
 Later that month, Brad Lambert from Marshall was hired as defensive coordinator and linebackers coach, while Ron English from Florida was hired as cornerback coach.
 In April, Jamal Adams from Navy was hired as cornerback coach.
 On June 16, Jeff Brohm announced that Lambert, English, and Hagen would all serve as co-defensive coordinators in addition to their regular coaching duties, with Lambert making the game-day play calls.
 Former graduate assistants Justin Sinz and TJ McCollum would move to recruiting positions.
 In August, David Elson from Marian University was hired as quality control assistant and Mel Mills was hired as director of player development.